masoombaba16/Sweet-Shop-Management/README.md

 🚀 Live Application
 👉 https://sweet-shop-management-i94x.onrender.com/

+🛠 Admin Credentials

+Email: masoombaba657@gmail.com

+Password: 123456

+👤 Customer (User) Credentials

+Email: masoombaba61@gmail.com

+Password: 123

+ℹ️ Important Notes

+You may register a new customer account if desired.

+To access admin features, you must log in using admin credentials.

+The application automatically redirects users based on their role:

+Admin → Admin Dashboard

+Customer → Customer Home Page

 A full-stack Sweet Shop Management System that allows customers to browse, search, and purchase sweets, while administrators manage inventory, pricing, and orders.
 The application supports real-time inventory updates, OTP-based order confirmation, and secure role-based access.